Musicals101.com

 Actress, singer

 Fabray found her greatest success in television.
 After receiving three Emmys for her work with Sid Caesar on Caesar's Hour (1954), she became a regular presence on the small screen.
 Aside from dozens of guest appearances, she had recurring roles on such TV sitcoms as The Mary Tyler Moore Show, One Day at a Time and Coach.
 She appeared in the TV version of George M!.
-Hearing impaired, Fabray has long been an advocate for the physically challenged.
+Hearing impaired since childhood, Fabray has been an advocate for the deaf and hard of hearing.
+Fabray appeared in the original revue The Damsel Dialogues in Sherman Oaks, CA in 2007.
+A longtime advocate for the deaf and widow's rights, she was a patient at the Canterbury Nursing Home in San Diego when she died of natural causes at age 97.

 Harrison, Rex